ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mihome/README.md

 * Tap repeatedly in the empty area below
 * Now the developer mode is switched on and it should after a certain time

-further menu items appear> If it does not work immediately, repeat the steps
+Further menu items appear> If it does not work immediately, repeat the steps

 * Select the 4th menu item
-* Switch on the slide switch at the top, note the password and confirm with ʻOK`.
+* Switch on the slide switch above, note the password and confirm with ʻOK`.

 > The password will be required later during the ioBroker installation.